Christmas countdown 2023: Less than 100 days to go

 We all know the benefits of shopping around and comparing prices – especially when it comes to big purchases – but sometimes the Christmas rush can put paid to our plans.

-Shopping advance not only helps avoid the last-minute rush but also helps reduce the risk of making impulse buys amidst the chaos of Christmas shoppers.
+Shopping in advance not only helps avoid the last-minute rush but also helps reduce the risk of making impulse buys amidst the chaos of Christmas shoppers.

 Be wary of gift cards or vouchers

-When you buy a gift card or vouchers, there’s always the risk that the retailer or the provider could go bust.
+When you buy a gift card or voucher, there’s always the risk that the retailer or the provider could go bust.
 It’s also important to be aware of expiry dates – especially on experiential vouchers – to make sure your recipient doesn’t miss out.

-Of course, there’s also the risk that a person could forget about their gift or worse lose it, so it’s always worth while weighing up whether or not it’ll be as simple as it seems.
+Of course, there’s also the risk that a person could forget about their gift or worse, lose it, so it’s always worthwhile weighing up whether or not it’ll be as simple as it seems.

 Don’t get caught up in social media